mkbworks/csen240/README.md

 ## Virtual Environment

-To run the project locally, setup a virtual environment on the home directory of the project.
+To run the project locally, set up a virtual environment on the home directory of the project.
 To create a `venv` in python, run the following command.

 ```bash
 chmod +x venv.sh